bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 For that, different hardware and software components are used; they are described in this article.
 Additionally, common problems and troubleshooting strategies are explained.

-The behavior of the low level packages is dominated by the control loop, i.e. a cycle that alternately reads and writes motor positions.
+The behavior of the low level packages is dominated by the control loop, i.e. the cycle that alternately reads and writes motor positions.
 In parallel to this cycle, the new positions are calculated based on the observed values.

 To react to problems as fast as possible, e.g. to overload errors in the motors, a faster control loop is desirable.